-Weight Limit (Ceiling and Rack)
+Check the Weight Limit (Ceiling & Rack)

 Each storage shelf or rack will be rated for a maximum weight capacity.
-It’s critical that you don’t try to store more weight on the shelf than it can support.
+No matter what, don’t try to store more weight on the shelf than it can support.

-Also, I mentioned earlier to figure out what kind of ceiling supports you have in your garage and whether or not it can support any additional weight.
+Also, I mentioned earlier to figure out what kind of ceiling supports you have in your garage and whether or not they can support any additional weight.

 I’m a big fan of doing projects myself, but sometimes it’s OK to call a professional.

-Overhead storage, when installed correctly, is just as safe as traditional storage.
+An overhead garage storage rack, when installed correctly, is just as safe as traditional storage.
 It gets the stuff you don’t need up off the garage floor and out of your way.
 It also removes potential trip hazards and keeps potentially dangerous items away from little children.

-If you follow these suggestions. overhead garage storage can be a great, safe way to store your things and keep your garage free of clutter.
+If you follow these suggestions, overhead garage storage can be a great, safe way to store your things and keep your garage free of clutter.